This post is also available in: Español

 - California Civil Code Section 1941.1 and 1941.3,

 - California Civil Code Section 1942.5.

 All load-bearing parts of the home – including floors, walls, partitions, ceilings, fireplaces, and chimneys – must be built strongly enough to support loads applied to them and be maintained in good repair.
 Stairways and railings must be maintained in good repair.
+Entry doors must have deadbolt locks and accessible windows must also have locks.
 The roof and exterior walls must have effective waterproofing and weather protection, including unbroken windows and doors.
-Rooms should not be damp or show visible mold growth, except for mold that is minor and present on surfaces that accumulate moisture as part of their normal use.
+There should be no holes in the interior floors, walls, or ceiling.

 Water and sewage

 The home must have a water supply capable of producing hot and cold running water that can be under the control of either the tenant or the landlord.
 The water must be supplied to appropriate fixtures (a sink, not a garden hose) and connected to a sewage disposal system.
 Sewage and water systems have to conform to building codes.
 The home must have a properly installed kitchen sink and bathroom facilities.

 Utilities and Facilities

 The home must have heating facilities, electric lighting, and plumbing or gas facilities maintained in good working order.
 Older facilities are allowed as long as they are up to the installation requirements of the time when they were put in.
 Required ventilation systems (such as in a bathroom with no window to release moisture) must operate properly.
 The home must have adequate fire extinguishing equipment or be built to resist fire.
 Single-unit buildings must have carbon monoxide detectors in good repair.
 Multi-unit buildings must have smoke and carbon monoxide detectors.